 Bullying can be physical, verbal or emotional.
 Although physical evidence may be more easily seen, it is more difficult to catch unkind words.
-Through Circle Times, assemblies and the general ethos of the school, children must be reminded that they must tell a member of staff if things are happening that are making them feel unhappy.
-All classrooms in KS1 have a worry box for children to put in their comments about playtimes which staff must check between playtimes and follow up if necessary.
+Through PSHE, assemblies and the general ethos of the school, children must be reminded that they must tell a member of staff if things are happening that are making them feel unhappy.
 Appropriate follow- up may include